A Guide to Rosettes and Plinth Blocks

 Some regard mouldings as an addition to enhance the room.
 Others would argue that although mouldings make a room look neater, they blend into the room – sometimes seemingly unnoticed.
-Of course, they can do this, and if you are looking for the ‘concealed or hidden’ style then this won’t be a problem.
-However what about if you want to turn creative or add an extra kick of design?
-Read our guide on rosettes and plinth blocks and you will find out how…
+Of course, they can do this, and if you are looking for the ‘concealed or hidden’ style in your room, this will work perfectly well.

-* Rosette – These are generally used for flat surfaces an act as an extra decorative addition to (typically) doors or windows.
+Rosettes are generally used for flat surfaces and act as a decorative addition to (typically) doors or windows.
 They can be made from many different materials (including MDF, wood etc) and come in a variety of styles to suit every taste.
-Rosettes are normally cited in the corners of what they are meant to be showcasing.
+Rosettes are normally cited in the corners of what they are meant to be showcasing or finishing off.

 Above: An example of a typical wooden rosette.
-You can see how it enhances the look to provide a fancy finish and focal point.
+You can see how it enhances the look to provide a fancy finish and focal point to the feature.

 We would describe this as a ‘typical’ design of rosette – there are those which have significantly more elaborate designs, while plain and basic rosettes are also on offer.
-The real beauty of rosettes is the work and attention to detail that goes their production.
+The real beauty of rosettes is the work and attention to detail that goes into their production.
+Each piece is made bespoke and the nature, quality and purpose of each are carefully thought out.

-Above: An example of how plinth block can be used around doorways – as described above.
+Above: An example of how a plinth block can be used around doorways and on walls – as described above.
+We love the finished look this creates.

-The thing to remember with rosettes and plinth blocks is a picture paints a thousand words.
-No amount of describing gives the look and feel that these decorative enhancements create.
+The thing to remember with rosettes and plinth blocks is a picture really does paint a thousand words.
+No amount of description gives the look and feel that these decorative enhancements create.
+They add finishing touches to any room and complete renovations with an elegant style.